-CMS requires Health Exchange Health Plans to report Health Care Effectiveness Data Information Set (HEDIS®) measures annually.
+Centers for Medicaid and Medicare Services (CMS) require Health Exchange Health Plans to report Health Care Effectiveness Data Information Set (HEDIS®) measures annually.
 HEDIS is a set of standardized Quality Indicators that measure the performance of managed care plans in areas such as preventive screenings and chronic health care, developed by the National Committee for Quality Assurance (NCQA®).

-HEDIS rates can be calculated in two ways, administrative data, or hybrid data.
+HEDIS rates can be calculated in two ways: administrative data or hybrid data.

-- Administrative data consists of claim and encounter data submitted to the health plan. - Hybrid data consists of both administrative data and a sample of medical record data.
-Hybrid data requires review of a random sample of medical records to extract data regarding services rendered but not reported to the health plan through claims or encounter data.
+- Administrative data consists of claim and encounter data submitted to CHRISTUS Health Plan. - Hybrid data consists of both administrative data and a sample of medical record data.
+Hybrid data requires review of a random sample of medical records to extract data regarding services rendered but not reported to CHRISTUS Health Plan through claims or encounter data.
 Accurate and timely claims and encounter data and submission using appropriate CPT, ICD-10 and HCPCS codes can reduce the necessity of medical record reviews.